Dragon1 Modeling and Presentation Platform Glossary

 A container on the left side of the screen showing stored data items in a tree.

-A piece of data item stored in the database.
+A piece of the data item stored in the database.

 On Dragon1, the data repository of an account is structured in Cabinets, Dossiers and Folders.
-Cabinet is the top level structure in a repository.
+A cabinet is a top-level structure in a repository.

 A related set of published content items.

 On Dragon1, the data repository of an account is structured in Cabinets, Dossiers and Folders.
-Dossier is the sub level structure in a Cabinet.
+A dossier is the sub-level structure in a Cabinet.

 On Dragon1, you can create dynamic views.
 This means that if the underlying data of a view was updated or has changed in the repository, the data shown in the view will also be changed.
 And if you use a view in a diagram, the data in the diagram is also changed.

 On Dragon1, the data repository of an account is structured in Cabinets, Dossiers and Folders.
-A folder is the sub level structure where data items are stored in.
+A folder is the sub-level structure where data items are stored.

 The content you have produced and have linked to your profile.

 An interactive visualization is a visualization that responds to user input.
-You may create a visualization that shows popupdialogs on mouse over or mouse clicks, or you may provide links to detailed diagrams, or you may provide view button to hide or show a part of a diagram.
+You may create a visualization that shows popupdialogs on mouse over or mouse clicks, or you may provide links to detailed diagrams, or you may provide a view button to hide or show a part of a diagram.

 A combination of username and password to get access to an account and its data.

-The set of data identifying and describing you as business professional.
+The set of data identifying and describing you as a business professional.

 A logical part of a database that contains data for a specific account.
 On Dragon1, the data in the repository is structured in Cabinets with Dossiers and Folders.